mike99mac/zlma/README.md

 call: 'VIFCMS query paging'
 ```

-HOW TO DO UPDATE USER DIRECTORY LIKE THIS?:
+HOW TO UPDATE USER DIRECTORY LIKE THIS?:

 ```
 if self.conf.dir_mgmt == "dirmaint":